 WP2H will experiment with delivery of a powder as a slurry using the vessel developed in WP2G.
 The target slurr(ies) will be those identified in WP2C-WP2E.
 The investigation will focus on examination of particle segregation, bridging, slugging, pipe flow and other issues common in mixed-phase flow.
-The Department of Chemical Engineering in Cambridge University has historical expertise in dealing with fluidized beds, and example the sequence of the work.
+The Department of Chemical Engineering in Cambridge University has historical expertise in dealing with fluidized beds, and will provide guidance on this aspect of the work.
 In this work package we will investigate pumping both horizontally and at inclined angles as these will have different segregation characteristics.